Key Arizona Medical Marijuana Laws for Patients

 Where You Can Possess and Use Medical Marijuana

-State law in Arizona prohibits anyone—including medical marijuana patients—from consuming marijuana in public spaces, in vehicles, and where smoking tobacco is not allowed.
-Furthermore, it is a federal offense to possess or consume marijuana on federal lands, including national forests, parks, and monuments.
+State law in Arizona prohibits anyone from consuming marijuana in public spaces, vehicles, or anywhere smoking tobacco isn’t allowed.
+This includes MMJ patients.
+It’s a federal offense to possess or consume marijuana on federal lands, including national forests, parks, and monuments.

 Taxation and Pricing

-Medical marijuana patients in Arizona pay the local sales tax rate on cannabis, which is typically about 8% of the purchase amount (depending on the location).
-They do not pay the 16% excise tax that applies to recreational marijuana users.
+Medical marijuana patients in Arizona pay the local sales tax rate (average combined state and local sales tax rate of 8.52 percent) on cannabis.
+This amount is location-dependent.
+MMJ cardholders are exempt from the state’s 16 percent excise tax that applies to recreational marijuana users.

 Free Cannabis